 The Wilmington Riverwalk is arguably the best spot in town to soak up the local scenery, and comprises of a roughly 1-mile long boardwalk that follows the edge of the Cape Fear River in the heart of the downtown area.
 While taking a stroll, sightseers will enjoy incredible views of The Cotton Exchange, the USS North Carolina Battleship, a collection of historic structures, and miles of open river waters.

-Take a boat ride or cruise to the Masonboro Island Coastal Reserve to explore a refreshingly deserted 8.4 barrier island that’s located just off the North Carolina coastline.
+Take a boat ride or cruise to the Mansonboro Island Coastal Estuarine Reserve to explore a refreshingly deserted 8.4 barrier island that’s located just off the North Carolina coastline.
 Highlights of the landscape include tidal flats, natural marshes, and stunning beaches where the local wildlife and natural foliage thrives.

 Located north of Wilmington, the Poplar Grove Plantation is a beautiful 1850s plantation house that features acres of landscaped gardens, farmlands, and a central manor house that’s outfitted with hundreds of antiques and historic furnishings.
 Guided tours of the property, including the main home, are regularly available.

 Tips and Tricks for Discovering Wilmington’s Scenic Spots